A derived equivalence between cluster equivalent algebras: Construction of a tilting module

 We first state a lemma which describes morphisms between objects in $\mod \Mm$ of the form $\Mm(-,X)/[\Tt]$ in terms of morphisms in $\Mm$.

-\begin{lema} Let $\Mm$ be a $k$-linear category with finitely many indecomposables.
-Let $A$ be the Auslander algebra of $\Mm$.
-Let $\Tt$ and $\Ss$ be full subcategories of $\Mm$, then we have an isomorphism for any $X$ and $Y$ in $\Mm$ between and the space of commutative squares up to homotopy where $t$ (resp. $s$) is a minimal right $\Tt$(resp. $\Ss$) -approximation. \end{lema}
+\begin{lema} Let $\Mm$ be an additive $k$-category with finitely many indecomposables.
+Let $\Tt$ and $\Ss$ be full subcategories of $\Mm$, then we have an isomorphism for any $X$ and $Y$ in $\Mm$ between and the space of commutative squares up to homotopy where $t$ (resp. $s$) is a minimal right $\Tt$(resp. $\Ss$) -approximation in $\Mm$. \end{lema}

 \begin{proof} Let $t:T\rightarrow X$ be a minimal $\Tt$- approximation of $X$.
 Then the projective presentation of the module $\Mm(-,X)/[\Tt]$ is